ReInHerit/digital-hub/content/bestpractices/2024-02-05-the-styrian-iron-route-austria-fostering-industrial-heritage-tourism-in-peripheral-regions.md

 pageId: 88a1eb42-6c8d-4ea5-8548-34aaab465a1e
 layout: blog
 type: bestpractice
-title: "The Styrian Iron Route, Austria: Fostering Industrial heritage tourism in Peripheral Regions"
+title: "The Styrian Iron Trail, Austria: Fostering Industrial heritage tourism in Peripheral Regions"
 desc: The region of the Styrian Iron Route is known for its rich mining and iron processing heritage with the still active Erzberg ore mine being an highlight.